un-painted-org/nomadbuild/docs/USAGE.md

 ./nomadbuild.sh --tag v2.6.1 --flash-csv devices.csv
 ```

+**Note**: The `--flash-csv` and `--flash-ip` options are mutually exclusive.
+You can use one or the other, but not both at the same time.

 The CSV file should contain one IP address per line.
 Comments (lines starting with #) and empty lines are ignored.

 Example CSV file: